jhollist/nsink/paper.md

 The `nsink` package estimates cumulative nitrogen (N) removal along a specified flow path and is based on methodologies outlined in Kellogg et al. (2010).
-For a user-specified watershed (i.e. hydrologic unit code (HUC), `nsink` downloads all required datasets from public datasets in the United States, prepares data for use, summarizes N removal along a flow path and creates several static maps.
+For a user-specified watershed (i.e., hydrologic unit code (HUC), `nsink` downloads all required datasets from public datasets in the United States, prepares data for use, summarizes N removal along a flow path and creates several static maps.
 The results of an `nsink`